bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 **Note:**

 -   Only constant extra memory is allowed.
--   You may not alter the values in the list's nodes, only nodes itself may be changed.
+-   You may not alter the values in the list’s nodes, only nodes itself may be changed.

 ### Solution: